-Sending a fax takes about 1 minute per page of text, assuming a clear connection (for both machines) and using today’s technology.
+Sending a fax takes about 30 seconds to 1 minute per page of text (assuming a clear connection for both machines and using today’s technology).

-Graphics and bad phone connections can drastically slow the transmission speed down, while pages with lots of white space can speed a transmission up.
+Graphics, fax machines that have been modified to send slower, and lousy phone connections can drastically slow the transmission speed down.
+Pages with lots of white space can speed a transmission up.

 Why is fax so slow?

-For decades, fax was the fastest way to transmit a complicated document.
+For decades, the fax was the fastest way to transmit a complicated document.

-Compression makes faxes faster, but more difficult to estimate transmission time
+Compression makes faxes faster, but more challenging to estimate transmission time

 Fax uses compression in the transmission to reduce the amount of time a fax takes.
-Compression reduces the amount of repetitive information that is transmitted with the fax.
+Compression reduces the amount of repetitive information transmitted with the fax.

-Compression throws the 1 minute per page estimate off as the amount of white space on the page as well as where the white space is located can make it more difficult to determine transmission time.
+Compression throws the 1 minute per page estimate off as the amount and location white space on the page can make it more challenging to determine transmission time.